Last Updated on

 4. Treatment for Dry Cough Due to Influenza

 If your baby develops a dry cough due to influenza, antibiotics won’t solve the problem.
 Your doctor may suggest adequate rest and a healthy diet for your child.
 It is very important for your child to stay hydrated and consume ample fluids to battle the infection.
 If you are breastfeeding, it is recommended that you continue doing the same.
-In case you have started giving your baby food other than breast milk, you can also give him warm, homemade soup or fresh fruit juices.
+If your baby has started on solids, you can also give him warm, homemade soup or fresh fruit juices.

 5. Treatment for Dry Cough Due to Whooping Cough